Shikarinzikato/a-ha-fandom/README.md

 ## Development and Deployment

 The development environment used for this project was GitPod.
 To track the development stage and handle version control regular commits and pushes to GitHub has been conducted.
 The GitPod environment was created using a template provided by Code Institute.

+The site was deployed to GitHub pages.
+The steps to deploy are as follows:

+    In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the Master Branch Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 Live Server Extension was also used to smoothen the development.